2016 United States Senate elections: Primary dates

 ^{R}Indicates a state that requires primary run-off elections under certain conditions.

 Gains, losses and holds

 Retirements

 Three Democrats and two Republicans retired instead of seeking re-election.

 Defeats

 Two Republicans sought re-election but lost in the general election.

+Post-election changes

+One Republican died during the 115th Congress.
+Two Republicans and one Democrat resigned.
+All were replaced by appointees.
+In Alabama, a 2017 special election was held prior to the 2018 Senate elections for the remainder of the Class 2 term, where Democrat Doug Jones won the special election to succeed Republican appointee Luther Strange, who lost nomination to finish the term.

 Race summary

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 2017; ordered by state.

 All of the elections involved the Class 3 seats.

 Closest races

 Nine races had a margin of victory under 10%:

 Alabama

 Incumbent Republican Richard Shelby won re-election to a sixth term in office.
 The primaries were held on March 1.
 Ron Crumpton, a marijuana legalization activist, was the Democratic nominee.
 Shelby won re-election with 63.9% of the vote.

 Shelby was first elected to the Senate in 1986 as a Democrat and was easily re-elected in 1992 as such.
 He switched his party affiliation to Republican on November 9, 1994, one day after the Republicans won control of both houses in the midterm elections.
 He won his first full term as a Republican in 1998 by a large margin and faced no significant opposition in 2004 or 2010.

-Following the divisive Republican primary in Mississippi ahead of the 2014 election in which Senator Thad Cochran was almost defeated, it had been speculated that Shelby could also face a Tea Party primary challenger, due to his lengthy tenure and support for federal largesse.
-However, that didn't happen, in part due to his large campaign war chest, which stood at $19.4 million as of September 2015.
-If Shelby had decided to retire, numerous high-profile Alabama Republicans were speculated to run, including U.S. Representatives Robert Aderholt, Mo Brooks, Bradley Byrne, Gary Palmer, Martha Roby, and Mike Rogers, State Treasurer Young Boozer, State Speaker Mike Hubbard, Lieutenant Governor Kay Ivey, State Senate President Pro Tempore Del Marsh, Secretary of State John Merrill, U.S. Appeals Court Judge William H. Pryor Jr., former Governor Bob Riley, and Attorney General Luther Strange.
+If Shelby had decided to retire, numerous high-profile Alabama Republicans were speculated to run, including U.S. Representatives Robert Aderholt, Mo Brooks, Bradley Byrne, Gary Palmer, Martha Roby, and Mike Rogers, State Treasurer Young Boozer, State Speaker Mike Hubbard, Lieutenant Governor Kay Ivey, State Senate President Pro Tempore Del Marsh, Secretary of State John Merrill, U.S. Appeals Court Judge William H. Pryor Jr., former governor Bob Riley, and Attorney General Luther Strange.
 Shelby announced in January 2015 that he would run for re-election.